Collaborate on a shared spreadsheet in Numbers on Mac

 If you previously opened the spreadsheet, look for it in the Numbers folder of iCloud Drive.
-If you don’t see the spreadsheet, click the link in the email, message, or post you received, and if asked, sign in.
+If you don’t see the spreadsheet, click the link in the email, message, or post you received, and if asked, sign in with your Apple ID.

 If you can’t open the spreadsheet, see “Accept an invitation to collaborate,” above.